-While many of us are confined at home for the moment, dutifully working remotely, there are times in the day when simply lazying around is a must, sprawled across the couch with a good book, missing going out.
-Australian artist Emanuel Phillips Fox’s (1865-1915) The end of the story c.1911-12 depicts a woman in contemplation, reclining upon a chaise lounge, with her fingers marking a page in a closed book — in essence, confined within the domestic realm just like us.
+There are times in the day when simply lazying around is a must, sprawled across the couch with a good book.
+Australian artist Emanuel Phillips Fox’s (1865-1915) The end of the story c.1911-12 depicts a woman in contemplation, reclining upon a chaise lounge, with her fingers marking a page in a closed book — in essence, confined within the domestic realm.

 As in the case of most Fox’s paintings of women, she is depicted within an interior setting as an idealised version of femininity.
 Fox was not alone among his contemporaries in depicting women in this way, in fact, many of the paintings being exhibited in Paris during this period featured similar subjects and treatment.

 It has been suggested that Fox’s model for The end of the story was Edith Anderson, an artist and associate of Fox’s.
-Anderson was also in Paris during this time, and might also have posed for Bathing hour (L’Heure de Bain) c.1909.
+Anderson was also in Paris during this time, and might also have posed for Bathing hour (L’Heure de Bain) c.1909 (illustrated).

 Fox sometimes painted several versions of the same painting, as in the case of Bathing hour.
-He also painted two versions of The letter, one in 1908 and a second in c.1908-10, the latter version profiled here.
+He also painted two versions of The letter (illustrated), one in 1908 and a second in c.1908-10, the latter version in the QAGOMA Collection.
 Although the two paintings are nearly identical in subject and pose, this work is more painterly and impressionistic than the earlier version.
 The Letter, like The end of the story depicts the female figure within the traditional domestic interior, engaged in the contemplative act of reading.

 Delve deeper into the Collection